Sleepingwell/cvts/README.md

   I set this in my *~/.bashrc* as described below.

+- *CVTS_RAW_DATA_FORMAT*: The 'format' the raw data is stored in.
+It does not actually reflect the raw format, but environments in which we have stored raw data previously.
+If this is set to *GZIP* then we are expecting a data layout implied by the script *cvts/_data_retrieval.py* (in this case the environment variables *DATALAKE_RAW_PATH* and *DATALAKE_CONNECTION_STRING* --- see below--- must be set also).
+Otherwise we are expecting a layout with:

+    - a root folder containing a directories with names of the form *%Y%m%d*, where *%Y* is four digit year, *%m* is two digit month, and *%d* is two digit day.

+    - CSV files for each day in these subfolders.
+The name of the file is interpreted as the vehicles identifier, the expected format is:

+        ```
+        Index,PlateNumber,Latitude,Longitude,speed,Orientation,VehicleType,Weight,Time
+        1,1,108.189498901367,11.0894994735718,17,32,1,1,1501545628
+        2,1,108.189796447754,11.0899000167847,9,302.5,1,1,1501545658
+        3,1,108.189796447754,11.0899295806885,0,95.5,1,1,1501545779
+        ```

 - *CVTS_RAW_PATH*: The directory in which the raw data is stored.

 - *CVTS_WORK_PATH*: The working directory.
 Defaults to *~/.cvts*.
 All other